orevaagba-coder/Oreva-Projects/SQL + Power BI Projects/International Breweries Analysis/README.md

 * Top performing sales representative overall and by brand and country
 * Ranking of all sales reps by total quantity sold

-Full SQL for each question is available in the sql folder.
+Full SQL for each question is available in the numbered SQL files in this folder.

 ## Key Insights